 Director Casparius commented on the Recreation Revolving Fund, which was established 4 years ago (by user fees).
 The result is that all programs are entirely self-funded.
-Although the budget identifies

-- 41 (by user rees).
-The result is that an programs are entirely sen-runded.
-Although the budget identifies 42 an increase in the costs of the programs, the revenue received is sufficient to cover that cost.
-There is

-- 43 no tax impact.
+Although the budget identifies an increase in the costs of the programs, the revenue received is sufficient to cover that cost.
+There is no tax impact.

-- 44